mattyoung101/ant_colony_hpc/README.md

 - [clip](https://github.com/dacap/clip): Clipboard library, used for development purposes only: MIT licence

 ## Licence
 Hopefully eventually MPL 2.0 once the course is done.
-For now, academic use only.
+For now, academic use at UQ only.